Multi-Scale CUSUM Tests for Time Dependent Spherical Random Fields: Introduction

 where $\left\{ Y_{\ell m}, \ m=-\ell ,\dots,\ell, \ \ell =0,1,2,\dots\right\} $ denotes the set of fully-normalized real spherical harmonics, an orthonormal basis for the space of square-integrable real-valued functions on the sphere, see \cite{MaPeCUP}.
 Heuristically, each term $T_{\ell }(\cdot, t)$ can be viewed as the Fourier component of the spherical field at time $t$ when projected onto basis elements characterized by fluctuations of typical scale $\theta _{\ell }\simeq \pi /\ell$.
-In particular, the term corresponding to $\ell =0$ is simply the sample mean at time $t$ computed on the whole sphere; as such, it is for instance the typical statistic of interest when discussing global increments of the Earth Temperature.
+In particular, the Fourier coefficient corresponding to $\ell =0$ is simply the sample mean at time $t$ computed on the whole sphere, namely

+as such, it is for instance the typical statistic of interest when discussing global increments of the Earth temperature.
 As already mentioned, our aim in this paper is to explore possible changes occurring at different scales; for instance, it could be the case that even when the global mean is unaltered, or in addition to changes in the latter, other modifications occur in the fluctuations of the variable of interest.

-This point is illustrated by a simple, very preliminary data analysis that we report here just as a motivating example; much greater details will be given below in Section 4.
+This point is illustrated by a simple, very preliminary data analysis that we report here just as a motivating example; much greater details will be given below in Section \ref{sec::ncep}.
 More precisely, we consider \textit{global (land and ocean) surface temperature anomalies}; the dataset is built starting from the NCEP/NCAR monthly averages of the surface air temperature (in degrees Celsius) from 1948 to 2020, over a global grid with $2.5^{\circ}$ spacing for latitude and longitude, see \cite{ncep}.
 Following the World Meteorological Organization policy, temperature anomalies are obtained by subtracting the long-term monthly means relative to the 1981-2010 base period.
-They are then averaged over months to switch from a monthly scale to an annual scale (we refer also to the recent survey \cite{Stein2020} for general discussion on the role of Statistics for Climate Data).
+They are then averaged over months to switch from a monthly scale to an annual scale (we refer also to the recent survey \cite{Stein2020} for a general discussion on the role of Statistics for Climate Data; see also \cite{RuizMedina2024} and the references therein for some very recent contributions).

-Figure \ref{fig:1} reports the temporal evolution of $\beta_{00}(t)$, which is nothing else than the sample average of Earth temperature at time $t$; unsurprisingly, this global mean grows steadily from 1949 to 2020.
+Figure \ref{fig:beta} reports the temporal evolution of $\beta_{00}(t)$, which is nothing else than the sample average of Earth temperature at time $t$; unsurprisingly, this global mean grows steadily from 1949 to 2020.